t49tran/react-google-recaptcha-v3/README.md

     scriptProps={{
       async: false, // optional, default to false,
       defer: false, // optional, default to false
-      appendTo: "head", // optional, default to "head", can be "head" or "body",
+      appendTo: 'head', // optional, default to "head", can be "head" or "body",
       nonce: undefined // optional, default undefined
     }}
   >